Skip to main content

 Where the category is heading now is different again.
 The best platforms are no longer tools that surface insights for humans to act on.
 They are systems that take the action themselves.

+Think about what happens after most sales calls today.
+Someone writes up the notes.
+Someone updates the CRM.
+Someone sends the follow-up.
+That can take 20 to 30 minutes of work per call.
 The newer generation of platforms handles all of that automatically.
 The call ends, the CRM is updated, the follow-up email is drafted, and the deal is flagged if something seemed off.
 The rep opens their laptop after the call and the work is already done.

 That is the difference between conversation intelligence as a reporting tool and conversation intelligence as a working part of your sales operation.
 Most tools in the market still give you the dashboard.
 A smaller number actually do the work.

 Every conversation intelligence platform surfaces the same core metrics.
 The difference is whether teams actually act on them.
+Here are the eight that matter most, with benchmarks and coaching actions.

 MetricWhat it measuresGood benchmarkWhat to do with it